aldavelaar/flip_the_turtle/README.md

 # Instructions:
 To access the help page, click HELP.
-To quit the program, click QUIT.
+To quit the program, click turtle with shades.
 To add a task, enter the appropriate information into the text boxes, then click ADD TASK.
 IMPORTANT: When you add a task, you are required to enter a description.
 You are not required to enter a date if you choose not to.
 To erase the text inside both text boxes, click CLEAR ENTRIES.